Posted on January 21st 2019

 Also note that May is the first playable character of Pokémon to not have a backpack.
 Instead, her storage is in the form of a fanny pack on her belt.
 The Generation III games adjust the look of the Item Menu interface around whether you are accessing the item from May's fanny pack or Brendan's backpack.
 Game Freak invested all this programming and asset-creation into differentiating between the "male" and "female" bags, so they must have thought this was really important.
 For some reason.

 In 2004, enhanced remakes of the original Generation I games were released for Game Boy Advance in the form of Pokémon FireRed and LeafGreen.
-One very notable enhancement of these games is the addition of the option to play as a female character, Leaf, who seems to have been inspired by Green, the female character that Ken Sugimori posthumously designed for Generation I.
+One major enhancement of these games is the addition of the option to play as a female character.
+This character did not have an official name, although she has come to be known as Leaf.
+The creation of her design was influenced by the female character that Ken Sugimori posthumously designed for Generation I.

 Unlike May or Kris, Leaf wears a short pleated skirt.
 While we now suspect that was done as a nod to Green's skirt, at the time when FireRed and LeafGreen first came out, this apparent shift in the design of the female playable character really pissed us off.
 Are we supposed to believe that Leaf's going around on a bike, searching far and wide, wearing that skirt?
 She looks like she's dressed for class, not for an adventure in the badlands of Kanto (nevermind that that skirt is far too short to have been acceptable in any of the schools that we know).